 Cindra’ s professional appointments include serving as past chair of the Small College Committee of Southern Association of Colleges and University Business Officers (SACUBO).
 Additional appointments include chair of the Board and Finance Committee for Hospice of Western Kentucky and the Daviess County Kentucky Library Board and Bowlware Home Center Board.
 This is Cindra’s first year serving on the Foundation Board of Directors.
 She also is serving on the Investment and Real Estate Committees.

 Janet Treichel - Reston, Virginia

 Janet is a former member of the EIU School of Business Advisory Board and maintains several EIU and Charleston relationships.
 She encourages and interacts with the faculty in the School of Business and School of Technology, keeping them current on issues facing business education and the workforce.
 She has been the recipient of the 1993 School of Business Distinguished Alumnus Award, named the 1996 Beta Gamma Sigma EIU Chapter Honoree.
 She received the 1996 EIU Alumni Association Distinguished Alumnus Award and in 2010 was awarded an EIU Honorary Doctorate Degree in Public Service.
-Janet is serving her third year on the Foundation Board of Directors.
+Janet is serving her fourth year on the Foundation Board of Directors.
 She currently serves as Chair of the Investment Committee.
-She also serves on the Finance/Audit, Oversight & Outreach and Scholarships and Grants Committees.
+She also serves on the Finance/Audit, Oversight & Outreach.
+She previously served on the Scholarships and Grants Committee.